plukkie/ztdserver/README.md

 4. cd ztdserver
 5. sudo ./install.sh
 6. check service up with: docker-compose ps
+7. Add the hostnames/mac-addresses/ip's of your switches to the installed dhcpd.conf file
+8. Restart dhcpd container : docker-compose down ztd-dhcpd && docker-compose up ztd-dhcpd
+9. Powerup your switches or reload with 'reload ztd'
+10. The switches should consume the default cli_config and be managable
+11. Modify to your prefered state, by editing the cli_config file for future staging

+# Security
+The default login is untouched.
+Please change accordingly in the cli_config file.

 # problems
 - if your ubuntu vm has more then one active interface, it could be that the ip-address